socketry/falcon/README.md

 This will run a single-threaded instance of Falcon using `http/1`.
 While it works fine, it's not recommended to use `rackup` with `falcon`, because performance will be limited.

-## Performance

-Falcon uses an asynchronous event-driven reactor to provide non-blocking IO.
-It can handle an arbitrary number of in-flight requests with minimal overhead per request.

-It uses one Fiber per request, which yields in the presence of blocking IO.

-- [Improving Ruby Concurrency](https://www.codeotaku.com/journal/2018-06/improving-ruby-concurrency/index#performance) – Comparison of Falcon and Puma.

-### Memory Usage

-Falcon uses a pre-fork model which loads the entire rack application before forking.
-This reduces per-process memory usage.

-[async-http] has been designed carefully to minimize IO related garbage.
-This avoids large per-request memory allocations or disk usage, provided that you use streaming IO.

 ### Self-Signed TLS with Curl

 In order to use `curl` with self-signed localhost certificates, you need to specify `--insecure` or the path of the certificate to validate the request: